BBS-Sasha/mc/README.md

 ## BBS-Sasha's Repository
-### For the uploading of Official goverment documents and Personal Letters towards His Majesty The King's *Epic Minecraft Server*
+### For the uploading of Official Pontifical documents and Personal Letters towards His Majesty The King's *Epic Minecraft Server*
 <br>
 <hr>
 <br>